ywamsendai/ywamsendai-docs/docs/dts/faq.md

 For more details about the application process, [click here](apply.md).

-### Are there any fees involved with applying or registering?
+### Are there any fees involved with applying?

-It is free to apply for a DTS, but there is a registration fee of ¥5,000 once you have been accepted.
+It is free to apply for the DTS, but you will be required to pay a deposit of ¥100,000 once you have been accepted.
+You will only be registered for the DTS once we have received this deposit.

-Registration fees are non-refundable.
-In the case of a change of plans, the fee may be transferred to a later course – for up to 2 years.

 ### When is the application deadline?